 Public input has been solicited, and we started this process with a great framework and a past plan which was developed in 2018.
 A few things have changed since then, while the majority of the 2018 plan is still relevant and usable.
 The Draft Plan will be sent to our partners throughout the County, and adequate opportunities for review and feedback will be considered.
 Many of our local partners have their own Recreation Plans, so considering what is happening in each of them and how we can support them is the goal and will remain so.
 A public hearing will be called prior to any adoption by the County, and all Draft feedback will be considered and an open forum will be made available to all.
 A 30 day public review period will be conducted with the Drafted plan, and publicized and shared at prominent Community and County locations.
-Once the public has time to review the document, a formal adoption the Recreation Plan will be conducted at the Planning Commission meeting.
+Once the public has time to review the document, a formal resolution to adopt the Recreation Plan will be conducted at both the Planning Commission and Board of Commission meetings.